-M-I SWACO developed the AUTOMATIC TANK CLEANING (ATC) technology to replace slow, laborious and HSE risky manual cleaning.
-Tanks on rigs and supply vessels must be cleaned as solids build up or fluids changed to avoid cross-contamination.
-Until now, tank cleaning has typically involved laborers equipped with hoses, pressure washers, shovels and squeegees.
-The economic and QHSE justifications for the ATC are obvious.
+Tanks on rigs and supply vessels must be cleaned as solids build up or fluids are changed to avoid cross-contamination.
+Until now, tank cleaning has typically involved laborers equipped with hoses, pressure washers, shovels, and squeegees.

-The M-I SWACO ATC employs Tank Cleaning Machines that are positioned optimally inside the tank.
+The technology employs tank-cleaning machines (TCMs) that are optimally positioned inside the tank.
 The machines are programmed based on the cleaning pattern and analysis of tank geometry.
-The portable AUTOMATIC TANK CLEANING unit is brought onboard when the cleaning job is going to take place.
-The TCMs are connected to the ATC skid containing pumps, which send a mixture of surfactants and water to the TCMs.
+The portable ATC technology is brought onboard when the cleaning job is going to take place.
+The TCMs are connected to the ATC technology skid, which features pumps that send a mixture of surfactants and water to the TCMs.

 Powerful water jets clean every surface inside the tank following the specially programmed cleaning pattern.
-A portable slop pump or rig tank pumps transfer the slop back to a wash-water recycling unit inside the ATC unit.
+A portable slop pump or rig-tank pumps transfer the slop back to a wash-water recycling unit inside the ATC technology.
 There, the liquid phase is separated from the solids.
-Liquid is directed back to the TCMs to be reused as cleaning fluid until it becomes too contaminated by the fine solids.
+Liquid is directed back to the TCMs for reuse as cleaning fluid until it becomes too contaminated by the fine solids.

-The ATC also comprises customized cleaning chemistry for the specific mud type.
+The ATC technology also comprises customized cleaning chemistry for the specific mud type.
 The closed-loop system also reuses fluid by separating solids from the liquid.
-The 44 bbl of water/cleaning liquid prepared at the outset of the cleaning operation is used to clean several tanks.
-Once fine solids have settled out in the waste container. the liquid can be reused.
+The 44 bbl of water and cleaning liquid prepared at the outset of the cleaning operation is used to clean several tanks.
+Once fine solids have settled out in the waste container, the liquid can be reused.